Duran914/test-framework/README.md

 execute_js('alert("Hello World");', "Alert box for hello world")
 ```
 * Accepts a string of JS code.
-* An optional string argument of name can be passed to specify what the javascript's intended action is.
+* An optional string argument of name can be passed to specify what the javascript's code intended action is.
 Default will be "JS code"

 #